 Memorial welcomes students and scholars from all over the world and contributes knowledge and shares expertise locally, nationally, and internationally.

-Eligible individuals will be assessed on the merit of contributions made during the nominee’s employment at Memorial University.
-All nominees will be expected to have a sustained and consistent record of excellence in teaching, research and public engagement.
+(d) Eligible individuals will be assessed on the merit of contributions made during the nominee’s employment at Memorial University.
+All nominees will be expected to have a sustained and consistent record of excellence in teaching, research and/or creative activity and public engagement.

 In the context of this award, research refers to peer-reviewed, adjudicated or equivalent research/scholarly work, including creative activity and performance.